 Once all 44 sounds are known, the child is ready to begin writing anything he or she wishes.
-Each time the child writes something to share, the parent reads with the child what the child has stamped out.
-It is during this parent-child joint reading process that the parent begins the gentle process of helping the child hear more correctly the sounds that make up words.
+Each time the child writes something to share, the parent or teacher reads with the child what the child has stamped out.
+It is during this joint adult-child reading process that the parent or teacher begins the gentle process of helping the child hear more correctly the sounds that make up words.

 The child stamps what the child hears.
-What the child stamps allows the parent to refine the hearing.
+What the child stamps allows the parent or teacher to refine the hearing.
 It is biscuit not visket, dress not jress, birthday not birday, and so on.

-The Stamping App details below describe how easy it is for the parent to edit the child's writing with the child.
+The Stamping App details below describe how easy it is for the parent or teacher to edit the child's writing with the child.
 Sound images can be deleted and/or inserted effortlessly.

-The challenge for the parent is not the adding or removing of the sounds.
+The challenge for the parent or teacher is not the adding or removing of the sounds.
 It is learning with the child the sounds to be heard in each word.
-As the child is learning to listen for the sounds in words, the parent is learning to listen, as well.
+As the child is learning to listen for the sounds in words, the parent or teacher is learning to listen, as well.

-Parents have a distinct advantage over their children in listening for the sounds in words.
-Parents already know how most words are spelled.
+Adults have a distinct advantage over children in listening for the sounds in words.
+Adults already know how most words are spelled.
 The spellings for words come from their sounds.
-As an example, if a child stamps out instead of for "dress" the parent knows dress begins with thesound and not thesound.
-Parents bring with them an understanding of the sounds that make up words that their children do not yet possess.
+As an example, if a child stamps out instead of for "dress" the adult knows dress begins with thesound and not thesound.
+Adults bring with them an understanding of the sounds that make up words that children do not yet possess.

 Stamping App Details

-Scroll one row down on the left-hand side to see the next 8 sounds, which together with the first row, comprise the circle level’s 16 sounds.
-The sounds for the circle level two and three-sound words are contained in these two rows.
-The 24 sounds for the square level's two and three-sound words add the third row on the left-hand side.
-The 32 sounds for the rectangle level add the top row on the right-hand side.
-All 44 sounds of the star level add the second and third rows on the right-hand side.
+Scroll one row down on the left-hand side to see the next 8 sounds, which together with the first row, comprise the circle-level’s 16 sounds.
+The sounds for the circle-level two and three-sound words are contained in these two rows.
+The 24 sounds for the square-level's two and three-sound words add the third row on the left-hand side.

-The sound images are presented in the same order they are introduced in Dekodiphukan.
-They are also in the same order as on the Decoding Chart - the first eight sounds in the scroll bar are the first eight sounds on the Chart, the second eight in the scroll bar, the second eight on the Chart, and so on.
-However, the Chart will not have been introduced at the point when the child first begins using the Stamping App.
-A parent who wishes a quick guide to the location of the sounds in the two scroll bars may download a Sound Review Chart and keep it handy for reference.
+The sound images are presented in the same order as they are introduced in Dekodiphukan.
+They are also in the same order as the sounds on the Decoding Chart.
+The first eight sounds in the scroll bar are the first eight sounds on the Decoding Chart, the second eight in the scroll bar are the second eight on the Decoding Chart, and so on.
+However, the Decoding Chart will not yet have been introduced at the point when the child first begins using the Stamping app.
+A teacher, parent, or child who wishes a quick guide to the location of the sounds in the two scroll bars can download the Sound Review Chart and keep it handy for reference.

-The third right-hand row that contains the final 4 sounds also includes three additional symbols – a period, a question mark, and a silent letter stamp.
+The third right-hand row of the Stamping app that contains the final 4 sounds also includes three additional symbols – a period, a question mark, and a silent letter stamp.
 The period and the question mark are introduced to the child once story writing begins.
-The silent-letter stamp is for the parent's use, not the child's.
+The silent-letter stamp is for the teacher's or parent's eventual use, not the child's.

 As the child writes for others to read, he or she will eventually learn that the reader, as opposed to the writer, needs to know when one thought ends and the next one begins.
 It is also useful for the reader to know if a question is being asked.
 Periods and question marks provide these clues.

 The silent-letter stamp is not used by the child.
-It is there for use by the parent if he or she elects to use Stamping later on, either to edit the child’s stories for easy translating to traditional letters, or to write new stories for the child to translate into traditional letters.
+It is there for use by the parent or teacher if he or she elects to use the Stampin app later on, either to edit the child’s stories for easy translating to traditional letters, or to write new stories for the child to translate into traditional letters.
 Its use is described in the Writing Worksheets instructions.